lupyuen/lupyuen.github.io/src/dsi.md

 -   [__PinePhone Schematic__](https://files.pine64.org/doc/PinePhone/PinePhone%20v1.2b%20Released%20Schematic.pdf)

-From the pic above, we see that the LCD Display is connected to the Allwinner A64 SoC via a __MIPI Digital Serial Interface (DSI)__.
+From the pic above, we see that the LCD Display is connected to the Allwinner A64 SoC via a __MIPI Display Serial Interface (DSI)__.

 [(MIPI is the __Mobile Industry Processor Interface Alliance__)](https://en.wikipedia.org/wiki/MIPI_Alliance)

-_What's a MIPI Digital Serial Interface?_
+_What's a MIPI Display Serial Interface?_

 Think of it as SPI, but supercharged with __Multiple Data Lanes__!